Packerfan81/JayeEngelhardt.github.io/project1.md

 **This program simulates a restaurant ordering experience, allowing users to:**
 1. Choose a Restaurant:
-    Select from a list of available restaurants.
+    -Select from a list of available restaurants.
     View previous customer reviews for the chosen restaurant (loaded from a text file).
     Proceed directly to the menu without reviewing past comments.
 2. Browse the Menu: